 Contract workers, shift workers, part-time staff, full-time staff… it can be difficult to have practices in place to manage all your different types of workers.
 However, ensuring you have good workforce management and scheduling strategies in place can be the difference between a good work environment and not.

 Read on to find out how to manage and schedule your contract workers better and get the best out of them!

 What is a contract worker?

 Contract workers are also known as independent contractors or freelancers.
-Companies hire contract workers for a specific project or certain timeframe for a set fee (Indeed.com).
-A contract worker may sometimes work for a couple of other companies at the same time.
+Companies hire contract workers for a specific project or a certain timeframe for a set fee (Indeed.com).
+A contract worker may sometimes work for a couple of other companies simultaneously.
 Set terms are laid out in a contract created by the company that hired the contractor.
 It includes their responsibilities, payment, confidentiality agreements and terms of employment.

 What is the difference between an internal employee and a contract worker?

-- Benefits: Internal employees are entitled to company benefits such as health insurance and life insurance.
-For contract workers, most companies won’t provide benefits so they may need to look into private insurance plans.
+- Benefits: Internal employees are entitled to company benefits such as health and life insurance.
+For contract workers, most companies won’t provide benefits, so they may need to look into private insurance plans.

 - Schedule: As well as that, for internal employees, your hours and time spent working are usually set by your company, whereas contractors have more freedom.
-They set their own hours and come to an agreement with the client company for what their schedule will be.
+They set their own hours and come to an agreement with the client company on what their schedule will be.

-- Payroll and Billing: In most cases, internal workers get paid following a fixed schedule either bi-weekly or monthly.
-Depending on your role this can be the same each pay period or fluctuate depending on the hours worked.
-Contrastingly, many contract workers have an hourly rate, so pay will vary month to month.
-If the contract worker is working on a short-term basis with the company they may receive the payment at the end of the contract.
+- Payroll and Billing: In most cases, internal workers get paid following a fixed schedule, either bi-weekly or monthly.
+Depending on your role, this can be the same each pay period or fluctuate depending on the hours worked.
+In contrast, many contract workers have an hourly rate, so pay will vary month to month.
+If the contract worker is working on a short-term basis with the company, they may receive the payment at the end of the contract.

 - Time off: Internal employees are entitled to a set amount of paid time off during the yearly period.
 Whereas contract workers usually don’t receive paid time off.